haskell-crypto/cryptonite/README.md

 with the lack of autodetection feature builtin in .cabal file, it is left on the user to disable the aesni.
 See the [Disabling AESNI] section

+On CentOS 7 the default C compiler includes intrinsic header files incompatible with per-function target options.
+Solutions are to use GCC >= 4.9 or disable flag *use_target_attributes* (see flag configuration examples below).

 Disabling AESNI
 ---------------